 Despite their social stigma, prenuptial agreements can help future spouses outline their assets and solidify their legal rights/responsibilities within a marriage prior to the event.
-If you are looking to forge an agreement before a marriage begins, consider reaching out to an experienced family law attorney to determine your options.
+This is where we come in as one of the best Atlanta prenuptial agreement lawyers near you.
+If you are looking to forge an agreement before a marriage begins, consider reaching out to your family prenuptial agreement attorney here at Marple Rubin Family Law.

 MAIN REASONS FOR A PRENUPTIAL AGREEMENT

 Some couples may wonder what a prenuptial agreement has to offer to them, especially if they are confident that their marriage will stand the test of time.
 The most common reason spouses sign these agreements is to protect property/assets they have already acquired or to protect future inheritances, in the unlikely event of a divorce.

 However, agreeing to a binding contract that outlines both spouses’ rights for the future may provide them with a sense of resolution and certainty.
 Furthermore, any spouses who do end up divorcing may find that an enforceable prenuptial agreement shortens the legal process and drastically reduces its costs by resolving numerous issues beforehand.

 TOPICS THAT MAY BE COVERED IN A

 Prenuptial agreements are versatile documents that may help spouses solidify numerous elements of a marriage arrangement.
 Some of the most common components of a marriage that may be covered in a prenup include:

 Deciding the allocation of personal property in the event of divorce or death, or protecting that property from a division

 Settling questions of alimony or spousal support obligations, should the marriage end in divorce

 Maintaining family heirlooms by keeping them out of the marital estate